-For more than 20 years, Mark Post has raced over almost every sand dune, past every tumbleweed and through every ravine of deepest Baja in northern Mexico.
+For more than 20 years, Mark Post has raced over almost every sand dune, past every tumbleweed and through every ravine of deepest Baja, Mexico.
 And as the owner of Riviera Racing and 2007 champion of the Baja 1000, he knows what it takes to win in the dirt.